 The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-if there is no treaty, the individual can claim ‘unilateral’ relief by deducting the foreign tax from his UK tax
+if there is no treaty, theindividual can claim ‘unilateral’ relief by deducting theforeign tax from their UK tax

-he can also deduct the foreign tax as an expense from his income (known as relief by deduction), although this is generally less efficient
+the individual can also deduct theforeign tax as an expense from their income (known as relief by deduction), although this is generally less efficient

-This guidance note looks at these three options in turn, and then considers how the reliefs should be used efficiently for income tax and capital gains tax (CGT) and how they should be reported for Self Assessment.
+This guidance note looks at these three options in turn, and then considers how thereliefs should be used efficiently for income tax and capital gains tax and how they should be reported for self assessment.
 It does not cover remittance basis users.
-For this, see Simon’s Taxes E5.318.
+For this, see Simon’s Taxes E4.1323.

 HMRC guidance on a country by country basis is given in DT2140PP.

-Before claiming foreign tax credits, you should note that the individual can only make a claim if he has taken all reasonable steps to have his foreign liability reduced to a minimum.
+Before claiming relief for foreign taxes suffered, you should note that theindividual can only make a claim if they have taken all reasonable steps to have their foreign liability reduced to a minimum.

-This includes claiming, or securing the deduction of, all allowances, reductions, reliefs and deductions which he might have reasonably expected to have claimed or secured if no foreign tax relief claim was open to him.
+This includes claiming, or securing thededuction of, all allowances, reductions, reliefs and deductions which theindividual might have reasonably expected to have claimed or secured if no foreign tax relief claim was open to them.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.